spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/1-terraform-tutorial.md

 # Building the Infrastructure

 All dependencies between the three submodules are managed in the `main.tf` file automatically by Terraform.
-It creates a Cloud Account first, then the Cluster Profile, and finally, the Cluster.<p></p><br />
+It creates a Cloud Account first, then the Cluster Profile, and finally, a cluster.<p></p><br />

 ### Deploy the Cluster
 To provision all resources with Terraform, execute the following commands:<p></p><br />